tinkerator/svger/README.md

 ## Planned changes

-The package's main purpose is to transform multi-group SVG kicad generated SVG metal layers into a flattened outline represenation, suitable for laser cutting on a Snapmaker 2.
+The package's main purpose is to support transforming multi-group SVG kicad generated SVG metal layers into a flattened outline represenation, suitable for laser cutting on a Snapmaker 2.
+We'll likely host the set of tools for that in a separate repository to keep the package dependencies of this current package more straightforward.

 ## History